-We note that this comparison is sensitive to the Pulay stress, even in the present case where our conservative choice of the plane-wave cutoff makes this error as small as $\pi_P = 82$ MPa.
-Neglecting such error corresponds to applying a spurious hydrostatic pressure of $-\pi_P$ , which leads to a discrepancy between the integrated potential (dashed curve in the inset of Fig. 2) and the calculated internal energy values.
-The agreement can be restored by plotting, instead of U (circles), the correct functional, Eq.
-(10), for constant-pressure conditions (plus symbols).
-As such, this comparison constitutes a stringent test that all numerical issues have been properly accounted for, particularly in systems like PbTiO3 that are characterized by a strong piezoelectric response.
+We note that this comparison is sensitive to the Pulay stress, even in the present case where our conservative choice of the plane-wave cutoff makes this error as small as $\pi{\rm P} = 82$ MPa.
+Ignoring such error corresponds to applying a spurious hydrostatic pressure of $-\pi{\rm P}$ , which leads to a discrepancy between the integrated potential (dashed curve in the inset of Fig. 2) and the calculated internal energy values.
+The agreement can be restored by plotting, instead of U (circles), the correct functional, equation (5), for constantpressure conditions (plus symbols).

-Having verified the accuracy and consistency of our method, we now demonstrate its utility by analyzing the second derivative of the internal energy (or equivalently the first derivative of the potential) as a function of d, which corresponds to the inverse capacitance $\gamma$ .
-The symbols in Fig. 3(a) show the linear-response values of both $\gamma^{\eta}$ and $\gamma$ , which are identical in the nonpiezoelectric cubic limit.
-The numerical derivative of the splined potential of Fig. 2(a) accurately matches $\gamma$ , again confirming the high numerical quality of our calculations.
-Fig. 3(a) shows that the inverse capacitance is negative for 0 < d < 0.395 [the zero-crossing point corresponds to the inflection point of the U(d) curve of Fig. 2(b), and to the minimum of $\bar{\varepsilon}(d)$ of Fig. 2(a)].
+Having verified the accuracy and consistency of our method, we now demonstrate its utility by analysing the second derivative of the internal energy (or equivalently the first derivative of the potential) as a function of d, which corresponds to the inverse capacitance $\gamma$ .
+The symbols in Fig. 3a show the linear-response values of both $\gamma^{\eta}$ and $\gamma$ , which are identical in the non-piezoelectric cubic limit.
+The numerical derivative of the splined potential of Fig. 2a accurately matches $\gamma$ , again confirming the high numerical quality of our calculations.
+Figure 3a shows that the inverse capacitance is negative for 0 < d < 0.395 (the zero-crossing point corresponds to the inflection point of the U(d) curve of Fig. 2b, and to the minimum of $\bar{\varepsilon}(d)$ of Fig. 2a).
 This is indicative of the fact that cubic PbTiO3 is characterized by a ferroelectric instability, which means that the U(d) curve has a negative curvature around the saddle point d = 0.
+We suggest, therefore, that the constrained-D inverse capacitance at d = 0, although not accessible experimentally (because it corresponds to an unstable configuration of the crystal), is a useful indicator of the strength of the ferroelectric instability.
+As such, it can play an important role in determining the critical thickness for ferroelectricity in thin perovskite films; in particular, a material with lower $\gamma$ should be ferroelectric down to smaller thicknesses, provided that the depolarizing effects due to the ferroelectric/electrode interface are equally important.
+Note that in our terminology one ferroelectric can be both stronger and less polar than another if it has a more negative $\gamma$ but a smaller spontaneous polarization $|P_s|$ .

-FIG. 4: Lattice-dynamical and piezoelectric properties. (a) Longitudinal (filled symbols, continuous curves) and transverse (open symbols, dashed curves) optical modes of $\Gamma{15}$ symmetry as a function of d at zero pressure.
-Selected TO frequencies for $\pi$ =-4 GPa are shown as red star symbols. (b) Calculated piezoelectric coefficient as a function of external pressure $\pi$ and bias V (thick curves).
-Results of the Landau-Devonshire model of Refs.
-16 and 17 are shown as a thin dashed curve for comparison.
+Figure 4 | Lattice-dynamical and piezoelectric properties. a, Longitudinal (filled symbols, continuous curves) and transverse (open symbols, dashed curves) optical modes of $\Gamma{15}$ symmetry as a function of d at zero pressure.
+Selected transverse optical frequencies for $\pi = -4$ GPa are shown as green star symbols. b, Calculated piezoelectric coefficient as a function of external pressure $\pi$ and bias V (thick curves).
+Results of the Landau-Devonshire model of refs 14 and 11 are shown as a thin dashed curve for comparison.